 I clicked “Like”, but shock is my real reaction.
 I don’t know why, but I always kind of expected them to stay there ’til they grow old.

-Not because we are close enough for me to know of their life plans.
-It’s because when people are a huge part of our memories, sometimes we expect them to remain the same- forever.
+When people are a huge part of our memories, we sometimes expect them to remain the same forever.

 With this, I recall comments from my relatives whom I haven’t seen in a long time, things such as, “Wow, you’re all grown up!”, “You’re so tall now!”, etc.